gazmull/kamihime-bot/README.md

 # kamihime-bot

-A simple Kamihime Discord bot
+A simple Kamihime Discord bot. it supports Kamihime, eidolons and souls.

+Use the command **/kh [character name]** to display kamihime infos.

 ### Configuration:

-Copy "*config.sample.json*" to "*config.json*" and edit your config:
+Copy "*config.sample.json*" to "*config.json*" and edit your configuration:

 __token:__